httpsterio/httpster.io-old/site/article/2022-09-05-subsetting.md

 You'll need two things—A terminal emulator and Python3.

 ### 1. Make sure you have python3 installed
-If you're on Mac or Linux, you can open your default terminal and type `which python3` and if you see something like `/usr/bin/python3` or similar, you're good to go.
+If you're using a Mac or Linux, you can open your default terminal and type `which python3` and if you see something like `/usr/bin/python3` or similar, you're good to go.
 If not, go and install it.

 If you're on Windows, you'll most likely need to install Python3.
 You can download it from [python.org](https://www.python.org/downloads/).
 Make sure to check the box that says "Add Python 3.x to PATH" during the installation.